 Warm Hub Project

-‘Warm Hubs’: are places within the local community where vulnerable people can be assured of finding a safe, warm and friendly environment in which to enjoy a healthy good value meal, and the company of other people.
+‘Warm Hubs’ are places within the local community where people can be assured of finding a safe, warm and friendly environment in which to enjoy refreshments, social activity, information and advice and the company of other people’.

 Why is this Project needed?